robenkleene/development-references/languages/3d/3d-file-formats.md

 ## Universal Scene Description

-Supports above features, and has features for collaboration
+Supports above features, and has features for collaboration.